AdobeDocs/analytics-platform.en/help/content-analytics/config/manual.md

 You can make some minor changes to an implemented configuration using the [guided configuration wizard](guided.md) wizard.
 For example, change the data view.

-You use the [Adobe Content Analytics extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/content-analytics/overview) in the Tag property associated with your Content Analytics configuration to make changes to the following artefacts:
+You use the [Adobe Content Analytics extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/content-analytics/overview) in the Tags property associated with your Content Analytics configuration to make changes to the following artefacts:

 * [Sandbox and datastream](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/content-analytics/overview#configure-datastreams){target="_blank"}.